cjohansen/pharmacist/README.md

 ```

 `fill` returns a deferred realization of your data.
 To consume data from it,
-call `select`, specifying the keys you
+call `select`, specifying the keys you want in the result.

-You may `select` from it
-multiple times, but it will always give you the same data back. `select` returns
+You may `select` from it multiple times, but it will always give you the same
-a `core.async` channel that receives a message every time a single data source
+data back. `select` returns a `core.async` channel that receives a message every
-is attempted fetched.
-If you'd rather get everything in one go, you can use
+time a single data source is attempted fetched.
+If you'd rather get everything
-`collect`:
+in one go, you can use `collect`:

 ```clj
 (require '[pharmacist.prescription :as p]